openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/ztha.md

 #### HTTP Server Identity
 Note that step 7 below requires you to have set the variable named `http_server_id`.
 All of the quickstarts provision an edge-router with the tunneler option (`-t`) enabled.
-This means that edge-router is configured to serve as a tunneller.
+This means that edge-router is configured to serve as a tunneler.
 Run `ziti edge list identities` to find the name of the identity associated to the router.

 ```textell